 This lesson provides an overview of the Miniscope project, explaining the motivation behind the how and why of Miniscope development, why Miniscopes may be useful for researchers, and the differences between previous and current versions.

 This lesson will go through the theory and practical techniques for implanting a GRIN lens for imaging in mice.

 This lesson provides instruction on how to build a Miniscope and stream data, including an overview of the software involved.

 An introduction to data management, manipulation, visualization, and analysis for neuroscience.
 Students will learn scientific programming in Python, and use this to work with example data from areas such as cognitive-behavioral research, single-cell recording, EEG, and structural and functional MRI.
 Basic signal processing techniques including filtering are covered.
 The course includes a Jupyter Notebook and video tutorials.

 Hierarchical Event Descriptors (HED) fill a major gap in the neuroinformatics standards toolkit, namely the specification of the nature(s) of events and time-limited conditions recorded as having occurred during time series recordings (EEG, MEG, iEEG, fMRI, etc.).
-We, the HED Working Group, propose a half-day online INCF workshop on the need for, structure of, tools for, and use of HED annotation to prepare neuroimaging time series data for storing, sharing, and advanced analysis.
+Here, the HED Working Group presents an online INCF workshop on the need for, structure of, tools for, and use of HED annotation to prepare neuroimaging time series data for storing, sharing, and advanced analysis.

 This lesson introduces concepts and practices surrounding reference atlases for the mouse and rat brains.
 Additionally, this lesson provides discussion around examples of data systems employed to organize neuroscience data collections in the context of reference atlases as well as analytical workflows applied to the data.